A 12-year-old student who was traveling by New York City Transit ...Learn More

 When we have a medical condition that needs treatment, we seek the advice of a professional.
 By putting ourselves under a doctor’s care, we are placing our trust, our well-being and our lives in his or her hands.
 A violation of that trust, through negligence, incompetence, or intentional misconduct, is not only physically damaging but emotionally devastating as well.
+If you have been injured as the result of medical negligence, it is important to obtain the assistance of an experienced medical malpractice lawyer.

 Doctors and other healthcare professionals are held to a high standard of care when they practice medicine.
 While we all are expected to exercise ordinary care with respect to others in our everyday actions, doctors are expected to possess and exercise the skill, knowledge and care of other medical doctors under similar circumstances.
-When a breach of that duty causes injury, the doctor may be liable to the patient for committing malpractice.
+When a breach of that duty causes injury, the doctor may be liable to the patient for committing medical malpractice.

 Medical malpractice may be committed in many different ways.
 Some of the more common examples include: